Below you will find answers to many of your questions about the Jim Thorpe eXperience.

 How much does it cost?

-Our per-person tour prices are based on the length/time of the tour, plus the different activities involved, and range from $45 for a quick half-day highlight tour to $119 for a two-day adventure package.
-Please see the different activity pages for a description of all JTX outings with prices.
-There are certain shorter tour options that are lesser prices, for example the bus tour and the historic walking tour (by itself), and customized tours will be priced according to time and activities. return to top
+Our per-person tour prices are based on the length/time of the tour, plus the different activities involved, and range from $45 for a quick half-day highlight tour to $95 for a marathon 9-hour multi-activity adventure that goes deep into many historic issues.
+Please see our Trips & Tours page for a description of all JTX outings with prices.
+There are certain shorter tour options that are lesser prices, for example the bus tour and the historic walking tour (by itself), and customized tours will be priced according to time and activities.

 What is included in the cost?

-The price of our fully-planned, guided historic adventures depends upon the itinerary for the day, and will include admission to any parks or historic sites on the schedule, plus lunch and snacks (Lunch = sandwich, bag of snacks/crackers, piece of fruit; Snack = fruit, crackers or granola bar).
+The price of our fully planned, guided historic adventures depends upon the itinerary for the day, and will include admission to any parks or historic sites on the schedule, plus lunch and snacks (Lunch = sandwich, bag of snacks or crackers, piece of fruit; Snack = fruit, crackers or granola bar).
 Also, if a shuttle is involved in the trip, that is included.
-Our guided bike rides assume you are providing your own bicycle and helmet– if not, they can be rented from a local outfitter... we can handle that for you, or you can do it yourself.
+Our guided bike rides assume you are providing your own bicycle and helmet– if not, they can be rented from a local outfitter… we can handle that for you, or you can do it yourself.
 (Note that bicycling helmets are required.)
-Snowshoe tours include the snowshoes, but require good boots and snow pants.
-Kayak trips include rental of the kayak and personal safety gear. return to top

 What is not included in the cost?